-Born and raised in Germany, I currently enjoy my life in Seoul, South Korea.
+Born and raised in Germany, I usually spend my time between Seoul, Shanghai and Bangkok.